sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

 Create the Node JSON file
 -------------------------

 Create the JSON file for the new Node.
-Fire server uses it for displaying it in the Workflow Editor and capturing the user inputs of the various fields of the Node through a Dialog box.
-It also captures the Java/Scala class which has the implementation code for the Node.
+Fire server uses it for displaying it in the ``Workflow Editor`` and capturing the user inputs of the various fields of the Node through a ``Dialog box``.
+It also captures the name of the Java/Scala class which has the implementation code for the Node.

-Fire supports various widgets types for capturing the details of the fields from the user.
+Fire supports various ``widgets types`` for capturing the details of the fields from the user through the`` Node Dialog Box``.

 **The details of the various widget types is available at:**